(revised and updated February, 2021)

 “Daniel, Daniel and the sacred harp, dancin’ through the clover.”
-Levon Helm sang it well.
-Daniel bringing the harp from the Sea of Galilee.
-I wonder is Levon dancing in the clover today, playing the drums and singing like he did so many times before, causing us to dance or stomp our feet.
+Levon Helm sang it so well.
+Daniel carrying the harp from the Sea of Galilee.
+I wonder if Levon dancing in the clover today, playing the drums and singing like he did so many times before, causing us to dance or stomp our feet.

 Levon Helm and his Music

 Levon sang that he deserved Daniel’s sacred harp, because they were related.
 I have not idea what the relation was in Levon’s mind.
 He was the second of four children born to Nell and Diamond Helm in Elaine, Arkansas.
 Diamond was a cotton farmer who occasionally entertained the locals as a musician.
 The Helm family loved music and often sang together.
 They listened to The Grand Ole Opry and Sonny Boy Williamson and His King Biscuit Entertainers regularly on the radio.

 Leon started as a guitar player in his youth, but hearing how the introduction of drums enriched Elvis Presley’s performances, he picked up the sticks himself.

 He called his drummer’s stool “the best seat in the house,” because he can see his fellow musicians and his audience simultaneously.

 He began his career in earnest playing with The Hawks.
 He was the only American in the group of Canadians.
 The Hawks gained their notoriety playing for Bob Dylan.
 (Unreal how many artists Dylan helped with his lyrics or his voice) Due to this backup role, the Hawks became known as The Band.
 Some of their best music with Dylan were the albums Planet Waves and The Last Waltz, both non-Capitol releases.
 Their own most famous album was Music from Big Pink.